 Even if you feel like you’ve lost your mobility and your joints are anything but smooth, you can make a difference, regardless of your age or mobility challenges.
 When we’re facing mobility limitations, exercise can seem daunting, if not impossible.
 So let’s focus on what we can still do, instead of what we’ve lost.

 Our body needs to move every day to keep it working the right way.
 Our full seated workouts at Mobility for Life are designed to stretch, relax, and energize our bodies – from head to fingers to toes.
 We may stand a bit, use the wall, or use simple tools (that we provide), but our goal is to get our bodies moving better.
+Exercises can easily be adjusted to fit your personal needs.

 What are others saying about this class?